rovelstars/docs/src/rdl/README.md

 ## Rovel Discord List

 You Managed to come over here!
-It looks like you have found the docs about [Rovel Discord List](https://discord.rovelstars.com)
+This docs is about [Rovel Discord List](https://discord.rovelstars.com)

 Rovel Discord List (or RDL in short), is a discord listing service for bots, servers, users, api libraries, emojis, stickers and much more!
 RDL is in alpha, and is having a rewrite at the moment.